danctila/calculator-frontend/README.md

 ## Usage
 1. Enter grades into the input fields in either the standard mode or advanced mode (note that the assignment name is optional).

-2. Chose the weight category for each assignment.
+2. Choose the weight category for each assignment.

 3. Press the = Calculate button